armagandalkiran/react-test-library-jest-dom/README.md

       #UNIT TESTING                  #FUNCTIONAL TESTING

-- isolated: mock dependencies,      -include all relevant units,test behavior test internals.
+#isolated: mock dependencies,      #include all relevant units,test behavior
+test internals.

-- Very easy to pinpoint failures.   -Close to how users interact with software
+#Very easy to pinpoint failures.   #Close to how users interact with software

-- Further from how users interact with software. -Robuse tests. (hard to break)
+#Further from how users interact with software. #Robuse tests. (hard to break)
-- More likely to break with refactoring. -More difficult to debug failing tests.
+#More likely to break with refactoring. #More difficult to debug failing tests.